SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-handled-display-issues for-property-values-in-subassets.md

 ticket: CTM-552
 version: 1019.0.0
 ---
-Users can now view the accurate value of a Boolean property as "false" instead of "undefined" on the **Subassets** page.
+On the **Subassets** page, the value of a Boolean property is now accurately shown as "false" instead of "undefined" .
 Additionally, if no data is provided, the date and number properties display an undefined value.